 Why is Arizona growing so quickly?
 It’s because cities such as Gilbert and Queen Creek are considered family-friendly towns.
 Queen Creek is an extremely clean city with charter schools available, church buildings close by, and a plethora of grocery stores available.

-This city has the third highest median incomeOpens in a new tab. in Maricopa County at approximately $105,00 per year.
+This city has the third highest median income in Maricopa County at approximately $105,00 per year.
 Queen Creek is also a very well-educated population with about 80% of residents over the age of 25 having college experience or an advanced degree.
 The average household size is 3.49 children and the median age is 34.1 years old.
 Queen Creek has the youngest median age in the East Valley.

 Change in Mayors